History of Spain: Prehistory

 The earliest record of Homo genus representatives living in Western Europe has been found in the Spanish cave of Atapuerca; a flint tool found there dates from 1.4 million years ago, and early human fossils date to roughly 1.2 million years ago.
+The Iberian Peninsula was one of the last regions of Europe where Neanderthals persisted during the expansion of modern humans, with Neanderthal populations surviving in parts of Iberia until around 40,000 years ago.

-Modern humans in the form of Cro-Magnons began arriving in the Iberian Peninsula from north of the Pyrenees some 35,000 years ago.
+Modern humans in the form of Cro-Magnons began arriving in the Iberian Peninsula from north of the Pyrenees some 42,000 years ago.
+During the Last Glacial Maximum, the Iberian Peninsula and southwestern France formed an important refugium for Upper Paleolithic populations, including populations associated with the Solutrean culture, whose ancestry later contributed to the Magdalenian populations that expanded northward after the LGM.
 The most conspicuous sign of prehistoric human settlements are the paintings in the northern Spanish cave of Altamira, which were done c.
 15,000 BC.
 Archeological evidence in places like Los Millares and El Argar suggests developed cultures existed in the eastern part of the Iberian Peninsula during the late Neolithic and the Bronze Age.

-Around 2500 BC, the nomadic shepherds known as the Corded ware culture conquered the peninsula using new technologies and horses while killing all local males according to DNA studies.
+Around 2500–2000 BC, the immigration of Bell Beaker-associated populations carrying Steppe ancestry into the Iberian Peninsula was accompanied by the replacement of about 40% of the ancestry of the earlier Neolithic population and nearly all of its Y-chromosome lineages, with the latter predominantly replaced by R1b lineages, which remain the predominant Y-chromosome lineage among present-day Spanish populations.

 Spanish prehistory extends to the pre-Roman Iron Age cultures that controlled most of Iberia: those of the Iberians, Celtiberians, Tartessians, Lusitanians, and Vascones and trading settlements of Phoenicians, Carthaginians, and Greeks on the Mediterranean coast.